-OREO and other repossessed assets obtained in partial or total satisfaction of a loan are recorded at the lower of recorded investment in the loan or fair value less cost to sell.
-Subsequent to foreclosure, these assets are carried at the lower of the amount recorded at acquisition date or fair value less cost to sell.
-Accordingly, it may be necessary to record nonrecurring fair value adjustments.
+OREO and other repossessed assets obtained in partial or total satisfaction of a loan are recorded at fair value less cost to sell.
 Fair value, when recorded, is generally based upon appraisals by approved, independent state certified appraisers.
 Appraisals on OREO may be discounted based on our historical knowledge, changes in market conditions from the time of appraisal or other information available to us.
 If the fair value for OREO is determined based on an independent market-based appraisal less estimated costs to sell or an executed sales agreement, it is classified as Level 2.
 If the fair value for OREO is determined using an internal valuation, it is classified as Level 3.